paxnovem/paxnovem.github.io/app/content/pages/index.md

 I am a software developer for work and fun.
 I enjoy finding different ways to make an impact whether that is code, teaching, architecting, documenting or the many other various other ways to make a project succeed.
 Areas of interest that I mesh with technology are fitness, travel, food, and learning.

 ## What technologies do I use?
 Different technologies fit different problems, have a look below to see different technologies that I have used and when I like to use them.
+I have notes some of my quick thoughts below about some technologies I enjoy using.

 ### Flask